stock2shop/cart/README.md

 Web components to convert any web page into a shopping cart, which:-

  - Dynamically update price and qty for items.
- - Add items to a cart and manage cart.
+ - Allows adding items to a cart and managing the cart.
- - Authenticate and checkout.
+ - Authenticate and checkout of customer.

-Authenticated customer may see price, qty, payment methods and shipping methods specific to them.
+Authenticated customers may see price, qty, payment methods and shipping methods specific to them.
 This functionality is usually associated with B2B e-commerce.

 Requirements for [SLC](https://herman.bearblog.dev/mvp-vs-slc/)